Crono1124/BattleTactics/README.md

 # Update News:

-### Upcoming: Version 1.3-1.5
+### Major Update Version 1.3 3/17/2020

-+Addition of Heavy / Assault Chassis equipped with ++ Weaponry.
-By the time you start doing 4-5 skull missions, this will help scale the difficulty with player progression.
++Addition of new mech variants equipped with ++ Weaponry.
+To improve the scale the difficulty with player progression.
++ New Mech Variant Annihilator-ANH-ULTR
++ New Mech Variant Archer-ARC-2RX
++ New Mech Variant Zeus-ZEU-6F
++ New Mech Variant Jagermech-JM6-DB
++ New Mech Variant Rifleman-RFL-TAG
++ New Mech Variant Crab-FS
++ New Mech Variant Assassin-ASN-SS
++ New Mech Variant Javeline-JVN-DR2
++ New Mech Variant Commando-COM-R8
++ New Mech Variant Panther-PNT-9X

-+All default chassis to be adjusted for new weight of weapons / balance changes.
++All remaining default chassis adjusted for new weight of weapons / balance changes.
++ Highlander-HGN-733P
++ Stalker-STK-3F
++ Enforcer-ENF-7T
++ Highlander-HGN-733P
++ Rifleman-RFL-4DX
++ Urbanmech-UM-R90
++ Zeus-6T
++ Blackjack-BJ-1DB

++ Bug Fix - Typo in Disrupter Rifle files

 ### Updated 3/16/2020: Version 1.2.288